Catext Help

 ## Expressions

 Expressions define operations to perform on numbers, the result of which is then calculated by Catext.
-The basic building block of expressions are numbers:
+Numbers are the basic building block for expressions:

 1 // integer